-IRS Publication 550 Investment Income and Expenses (Including Capital Gains and Losses), starting on page 49:
+Per IRS Publication 550 Investment Income and Expenses (Including Capital Gains and Losses), page 48:

 Capital or Ordinary Gain or Loss

 If you have a taxable gain or a deductible loss from a transaction, it may be either a capital gain or loss or an ordinary gain or loss, depending on the circumstances.
 Generally, a sale or trade of a capital asset (defined next) results in a capital gain or loss.
 A sale or trade of a noncapital asset generally results in ordinary gain or loss.
 Depending on the circumstances, a gain or loss on a sale or trade of property used in a trade or business may be treated as either capital or ordinary, as explained in Pub.
 544. In some situations, part of your gain or loss may be a capital gain or loss, and part may be an ordinary gain or loss.

 For the most part, everything you own and use for personal purposes, pleasure, or investment is a capital asset.
 Some examples are:

 Any property you own is a capital asset, except the following noncapital assets.

 Investment property.
 Investment property is a capital asset.
 Any gain or loss from its sale or trade is generally a capital gain or loss.

 Gold, silver, stamps, coins, gems, etc. These are capital assets except when they are held for sale by a dealer.
 Any gain or loss from their sale or trade is generally a capital gain or loss.